The Foundation for a Meaningful Life

 In seventh grade, most students are placed into either Pre-Algebra or Pre-Algebra Advanced.
 After Pre-Algebra, students take Algebra I Part 1, Algebra I, Algebra 1 Advanced, or Extended Topics in Algebra and Geometry (ETAG).
 Following coursework in algebra, students take Geometry or Geometry Advanced, which is then followed by Algebra II, depending on prior mathematics coursework, standardized testing, and/or teacher recommendation.

-Based on a student’s ability to work independently and persevere with problems, along with his or her past mathematical performance, he or she is placed into one of our Upper School math courses.
+Based on a student’s ability to work independently and persevere with problems, along with their past mathematical performance, they are placed into one of our Upper School math courses.
 We recognize that students at this age develop at different rates and appreciate that there is more than one path through the math curriculum; for that reason, we conduct careful student placement in the spring of each year to ensure that each student is appropriately challenged.

 Click here to see detailed descriptions for all Upper School math course offerings.